 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you have the right to request us to amend it.
 We will consider if the information requires amendment.
 If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.

 Your personal information is destroyed or de-identified when no longer needed.
-We are required to keep your consent form indefinitely.
+We are required to keep your consent for 12 months.

 Your rights to resolving your privacy concerns and complaints